nosales

 Producing goods for the sale season

-Producing goods to be sold during the sale season is the blind strategy of a sick market.
-A short-term solution that passes all the costs on to workers – by creating new slaves – and exploiting the planet.
+Producing goods to be sold during the sale season is the blind strategy of a sick market system.
+A short-term solution that offloads all the costs onto workers–creating new slaves–and exploiting the planet.

-If sustainability includes ethical work, giving a proper wage to those who make our clothes, then the sales aren’t sustainable.
+If sustainability includes ethical work–giving a proper wage to those who make our clothes, then sales, as they are, are not sustainable.

-Prices are often inflated to start with in order to accommodate the expected sales.
-No sales – means more realistic prices during the season, and therefore more affordable items.
+Prices are often inflated from the start to account for expected sale seasons.
+No sales means more realistic prices throughout the season, and therefore, more affordable items.

-We aim to see operators in the fashion field getting in touch to find new strategies to avoid sales.
-Connecting and collaborating in order to give value to the products, setting up a viable long-term strategy.
+We hope to see industry players in the fashion field coming together to find new strategies to avoid sales.
+By connecting and collaborating, they can add value to products and establish a viable, long-term strategy.

-Furthermore, if they all talk about sustainability, they should also make it happen.
+Furthermore, if they all claim to support sustainability, they should also take action to make it a reality.